Providence Atoll: Economics

 Fishing and copra production took place on Providence Island probably continuously from at least 1846 until late 2006, when Cyclone Bondo struck.
 Economic activity came to a halt when the island was evacuated on 26 December 2006, and it has remained uninhabited since then.

 An airstrip was constructed in 2022 and it is planned to open a small resort focused on fly-fishing and ecotourism in 2024.

-Flora and fauna

-Providence Atoll occupies an extensive bank of shallow water well known for its profusion of fish.

-There are no mammals on the atoll, and the only land bird is the Madagascar fody.

-Seabirds nest at Providence Atoll.
-Significant numbers of greater crested terns and black-naped terns breed at Cerf Island.
-There are also very large numbers of grey herons breeding in the largest heronry of Seychelles and small numbers of fairy terns.